richie48/Dev-resources/README.md

 -mv is a good npm module to use for moving files in node js.

 -shortid npm can be used to generate random short ids, if needed.

+-UUIDs are generally used for identifying information that needs to be unique within a system or network thereof.
+Their uniqueness and low probability in being repeated makes them useful for being associative keys in databases and identifiers for physical hardware within an organization